oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

+As described in (#verifier_verification), Verifiers ignore all selectively
+disclosable array elements for which they did not receive a Disclosure.
+In the
+example above, the verification process would output an array with only one
+element unless a matching Disclosure for the second element is received.

 ## Decoy Digests {#decoy_digests}

 An Issuer MAY add additional digests to the SD-JWT that are not associated with